 Osteopath for Plantar Fasciitis

 Your plantar fascia is a strong band of connective tissue on the sole of your foot.
-Which connects from your heel to your mid-foot, supports the arch of your foot and helps to absorb forces when you are running.
+Which connects from your heel to your mid-foot, supports the arch of your feet and helps to absorb forces when you are running.
+This can be a common running injury and the best treatment would be from a sports Osteopath.

 What Causes Plantar Fasciitis Flare Ups?

-Plantar fascitiis occurs when this connective tissue becomes inflamed, causing pain in the sole of your foot.
-Pain is the main symptom of this injury particularly when you are weight bearing and it's tender to touch.
+Plantar fascitiis occurs when this connective tissue becomes inflamed, causing foot pain and heel pain in the sole of your foot.
+Osteopath for foot pain is the main symptom of this injury particularly when you are weight bearing and it’s tender to touch.

 Osteopath for Plantar Fasciitis

 Plantar Fasciitis can be caused by a sudden increase in running intensity or mileage.
-Also really tight calfs and hamstrings muscles that cause additional tension into the plantar fascia.
+Also really tight leg muscles (calfs and hamstrings in particular) that cause additional tension into the plantar fascia.
 In addition, a change in running surface causing an increase in compressive forces going through the foot and ankle.
-It is important also to consider footwear with not enough cushioning or support.
+Moreover if you have had a history of inversions ankle strains or ligament strains.
+It is also important to consider your footwear with not enough or indeed to much cushioning or support.

 Can Osteopathy Help with Plantar Fasciitis?

-Yse it would be worthwhile seeing an osteopath for an assessment, advice and specific exercises to optimise the recovery process.
+Yes it would be worthwhile seeing an osteopath for an assessment, advice and specific exercises to optimise the recovery process.
 Fascia tissue heals relatively slowly in comparison to muscle as it is a different tissue composition.
-Therefore having a rehab plan would be beneficial for your recovery.
+Therefore having a rehab plan to reduce your foot pain would be beneficial for your recovery.
+Osteopathic treatment would involve muscular stretching, joint articulations and manipulations for your feet, knees, hips and indeed your whole posture.
+It may not be your feet that is the cause of the problem but it could be your hip pain (for example).

 How do I Permanently Get Rid of Plantar Fasciitis?

-We suggest starting with some hands on Osteopathy and/ or sports massage to reduce your symptoms.
+At Wellthy Clinic we suggest starting with some hands on Osteo to reduce your symptoms.
 Have specific Pilates rehab exercises and address your nutrition to optimise healing.
-Try Best weight loss nutritionist if appropriate to reduce mechanical loading onto your feet.
-As a long term proactive solution to prevent injury reoccurence consider weekly Pilates.
 The combination of stretching and muscular strengthening achieves great results to get rid of symptoms.

 What Aggravates Plantar Fasciitis?